AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 ## Read Adapter Behavior

-When a bundle is read from disk using the OpenTimelineIO API (using `read_from_file`, for example), only the `content.otio` file is extracted from the bundle and returned.
+When a bundle is read from disk using the OpenTimelineIO Python API (using the adapters.read_from_* functions), only the `content.otio` file is read and parsed.

 For example, to view the timeline (not the media) of an otioz file in `otioview`, you can run:

 `otioview sommething.otioz`

-This will _only_ read the `content.otio` from the bundle, so is usually a fast operation to run, and does not decode or unzip any of the media in the media directory.
+Because this will _only_ read the `content.otio` from the bundle, it is usually a fast operation to run.
+None of the media is decoded or unzipped during this process.

-### extract_to_directory Optional Argument:
+### extract_to_directory Optional Argument

 extract_to_directory: if a value other than `None` is passed in, will extract the contents of the bundle into the directory at the path passed into the `extract_to_directory` argument.
+For the OTIOZ adapter, this will unzip the associated media.

 ### Read Adapter Example

 Extract the contents of the bundle and convert to an rv playlist:

-`otioconvert -i /var/tmp/somefile.otioz -a extract_to_directory=/var/tmp/somefile -o /var/tmp/somefile/somefile.rv`
+`otioconvert -i /var/tmp/some_file.otioz -a extract_to_directory=/var/tmp/example_directory -o /var/tmp/example_directory/some_file.rv`

 ## Write Adapter